princeofshanghai/pcc-design/docs/prds/PRD-Epic-1-Single-Source-of-Truth.md

 ### 7. Glossary
 - **Product:** The highest-level conceptual offering that users recognize (e.g., "Sales Navigator Core").
 - **SKU (Sellable Configuration):** A unique, immutable combination of commercial attributes.
 A single Product can have many SKUs.
 The SKU is the unit of experimentation.
-- **Price:** A versioned container attached to a SKU that holds price points and has effective start/end dates.
+- **Price:** A versioned container attached to a SKU that holds price points and has validity from/to dates.
 - **Price Point:** The most granular level, representing the actual monetary amount in a specific currency.
 - **Digital Good:** A feature or benefit included with a SKU.
 - **Entitlement:** A type of Digital Good that is a boolean (yes/no) permission to access a feature.